-When invoicing, practitioners are to use the most appropriate code/s from part 1 but will not be bound by the maximum fee set for that code.
+When invoicing, practitioners are to use the most appropriate code/s from parts 1 and 2 but will not be bound by the maximum fee set for that code.

 Use of the Allied Health Recovery Request form is optional for the request of treatment for workers with severe injury.